Right Action and Self-Discipline

 “The Letters of H. P. Blavatsky to A. P. Sinnett”, TUP, Pasadena, CA, USA, 1973, 404 pp., see Letter XXVII, p.
 57.

-An initial version of the above article was published at “The Aquarian Theosophist”, April 2017, pp. 9-11.
-It had no indication as to the name of the author.
+An initial version of “The Yoga of Editorial Work” was published at “The Aquarian Theosophist”, April 2017, pp. 9-11, with no indication as to the name of the author.
+The article was published as independent text on 13 November 2017, being revised and expanded by the author on 12 July 2018.

 On 14 September 2016, after examining the state of the esoteric movement worldwide, a group of students decided to found the Independent Lodge of Theosophists.
 Two of the priorities adopted by the ILT are learning from the past and building a better future.